BardofSprites/neovim-config/README.md

 - Run this command to install my configuration
     > I would recommend doing this on a fresh install so there are no conflicts

+    **Ignore all of the errors.**
+    Open the file: `~/.config/nvim/lua/bard/packer.lua` with nvim.
+Then open the vim console with : and run the command `so`.
+This command evaluates the code in the file, be sure to use it when you update the configuration.
+    Finally, open the vim console again with : and run `:PackerSync`
     ```shell
     cd ~/.config/nvim
     git clone https://github.com/BardofSprites/neovim-config.git .